Mount Ikoma: History

 Mount Ikoma was an important object of worship for ancient Japanese people.
-On the east foot of the mountain, Ikoma Jinja (literally 'Shrine for Mount Ikoma') has been extant since the 5th century.
+On the east foot of the mountain, Ikoma Jinja (literally 'Shrine for Mount Ikoma') has existed since the 5th century.
 The mountain and the Hozan-ji temple near the summit were traditionally celebrated as national scenery and included in well-known woodblock series such as the "Sixty-eight National Views."

 After the Second World War, the west foot of the mountain started to host religious institutions serving the spiritual needs of Korean immigrants and residents of Korean descent, mostly women.

 The city itself was transformed by the Kintetsu train tunnel.
 Pilgrims and visitors to the temple grew, as well as tourist-related inns and eating establishments.
 After the Pacific War, the area below the temple developed into an active red-light and entertainment district.
 The local geisha prospered.

 Ikoma today retains a bit of the old atmosphere with its winding, narrow streets.
 Ikoma nurtured lively traditional Japanese arts such as dance and varieties of Japanese music.
 The walk down from the mountain temple to the town is a noted area for cherry blossoms, as is the mountain itself with its Ikoma Skyline Drive developed by Kintetsu Corporation.

 Geography

 Climate

-Mount Ikoma has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Mount Ikoma has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Mount Ikoma is 12.1 C. The average annual rainfall is 1527.7 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 23.6 C, and lowest in January, at around 0.9 C.